cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 # Types

 {{% gsTip title="Tip" %}}
 Each type has a `connection_config` property.
 It can be used to pass parameters for authentication.
-Overriding this property is not required.
-By default, the authentication occurs with the same credentials that were used for the Cloudify bootstrap process.
 {{% /gsTip %}}